dshayan/sumbird/README.md

 1. `fetcher.py`: Retrieves tweets via RSS feeds
 2. `summarizer.py`: Processes tweets with AI (via OpenRouter) to generate a summary
 3. `translator.py`: Translates the summary to Persian
+4. `narrator.py`: Converts summaries to speech using Gemini TTS
-4. `telegraph_converter.py`: Formats summaries for Telegraph in both languages
+5. `telegraph_converter.py`: Formats summaries for Telegraph in both languages
-5. `telegraph_publisher.py`: Publishes content to Telegraph
+6. `telegraph_publisher.py`: Publishes content to Telegraph
-6. `telegram_distributer.py`: Shares to Telegram with links to both versions
+7. `telegram_distributer.py`: Shares to Telegram with links and audio files

 ## Directory Structure